Code-Institute-Submissions/Elitept/README.md

 addition of a nutrition section.
 Where we can promote programs that include diets and foods to eat etc.
 - In future, the addition of a log in section for our members would be great.
 - Possibly expand the site to have multiple pages, as opposed to just one page.
+- When the contact form has been submitted, for a message to appear that states it has been sent succesfully.
+And that we will contact them back within a time frame.

 ## Technologies Used
 Here is a list of all of the languages, frameworks, libraries, and any other tools that I have used to construct my project.

+1. <a href="https://github.com/" target="_blank">Git Hub</a>: Used to create the repository and where you push your code to.

+1. <a href="https://www.gitpod.io/" target="_blank">Git Pod</a>: Used to write the code and style and where you push your code to Github.

 1. HTML and CSS: For these two I could not find the official websites, which is why I have not provided a link.
 I used HTML for the structure of the page and CSS to style the page.